rust-lang/rust/src/doc/rustc-dev-guide/src/debugging-support-in-rustc.md

 have this feature.
 LLDB uses Clang to compile code to JIT and GDB can do the same with GCC.

 Both debuggers expression evaluation implement both a superset and a subset of Rust.
-They implement just the expression language but they also add some extensions like GDB has convenience variables.
-Therefore, if you are taking this route then you not only need to do this bridge but may have to add some mode to let the compiler understand some extensions.
+They implement just the expression language, but they also add some extensions like GDB has convenience variables.
+Therefore, if you are taking this route, then you not only need to do this bridge, but may have to add some mode to let the compiler understand some extensions.

 [Tom Tromey discusses debugging support in rustc]: https://www.youtube.com/watch?v=elBxMRSNYr4
 [Debugging the Compiler]: compiler-debugging.md